 Find the microlearning solution that is right for you.

 Microlearning is the delivery of short pieces of content to multiple devices on an “as needed” basis.
 Although the term microlearning seems to have originated in behavioral research with mice in the late 1950s, it has laid mostly dormant over the years until recently.
-But, the last 5 years have seen a spike in the use of the term, as learning technology companies realize that this approach is ideal for the world of short-attention spans, hyper-competition, and constant change.
+But, the last five years have seen a spike in the use of the term, as learning technology companies realize that this approach is ideal for the world of short-attention spans, hyper-competition, and constant change.

-Searching for the term in a collection of 60 databases of academic articles produced this graph showing a jump in articles in the previous two years, which is projected to more than double again by the time 2017 is over.
+Searching for the term in a collection of 60 databases of academic articles produced this graph showing a jump in reports in the previous two years, which is projected to more than double again by the time 2017 is over.
 So, it is not surprising to see a jump in the number of exhibitors offering microlearning solutions at DevLearn 2017 (October 25-27).

 Microlearning Delivery Platforms

 Microlearning can only be delivered online through specific “platforms” that find and serve up the appropriate content in small “bite-sized” units at the right time.
-There are generally two kinds of microlearning platforms – those that try to do everything from authoring to analytics while speedily presenting content on multiple kinds of devices, and those that pull together many different sources of content, deliver it, and integrate with analytics software of a client’s own choosing.
+There are generally two kinds of microlearning platforms – those that try to do everything from authoring to analytics while speedily presenting content on multiple kinds of devices, and those that pull together many different sources of content, deliver it, and integrate with analytics software of a client’s choosing.
 The first type of platform is generally proprietary and keeps everything within the confines of the application, while the latter type utilizes tools and content that an organization may have already produced or has purchased off the shelf.
 Here are five microlearning platforms being shown at DevLearn 2017 that would be well worth investigating:

 |Disprz||Knowledge sharing app||927|